Government Is Considering Disclosure About Tall White Aliens, Whistleblower Claims: U.S. Signed Technology Transfer Treaty With ET Species After World War II

 Inside sources are warning that the U.S. government is considering a partial or limited disclosure of information about an extraterrestrial species it concluded a secret technology transfer treaty with in the late 1940s, a self-proclaimed government whistleblower has claimed.
 The move is allegedly part of efforts to ward off increasing pressure for a full disclosure.

-Corey Goode, a self-proclaimed government-alien secret space program whistleblower, claims that the authorities are considering admitting the existence of a single ET group known as the Tall White extraterrestrials as part of a plan for a limited disclosure initiative managed by the U.S. Armed Forces, the Defense Intelligence Agency and the National Security Agency.
+Corey Goode, a self-proclaimed government-alien secret space program whistleblower, claims that the authorities are considering admitting the existence of a single ET group known as the Tall White extraterrestrials as part of a plan for a limited disclosure initiative managed by the U.S. Armed Forces, the Defense Intelligence Agency, and the National Security Agency.

-The U.S. government has been under pressure lately from advocacy groups to make partial or full disclosure of alien and UFO information.
+The U.S. government has been under pressure lately from advocacy groups to make partial or full disclosure of purported alien and UFO information.
 Rumors making the rounds in alien and UFO disclosure advocacy circles claim that the Obama administration was considering making an ET disclosure before the inauguration of a new administration on January 20.

 ET conspiracy theorists believe that soon after World War II, the U.S. government signed separate technology transfer treaties with the Gray-Reptilian Confederacy and the Tall White aliens.